sonic-pi-net/sonic-pi/etc/doc/tutorial/10-Conclusions.md

 This concludes the Sonic Pi introductory tutorial.
 Hopefully you've learned something along the way.
-Don't worry if you feel you didn't understand everything - just play and have fun and you'll pick things up along the way.
+Don't worry if you feel you didn't understand everything - just play and have fun and you'll pick things up in your own time.
 Feel free to dive back in when you have a question that might be covered in one of the sections.

 If you have any questions that haven't been covered in the tutorial,